AndrewChild/LocalBoulders/README.md

 	- overhaul image captions
 	  - dynamically set put command based on page size and text amount
 	  - If text doesn't use full box width change box size
-	  - would be nice to be able to dynamically scale images to the bottom of a page see discussion here (https://tex.stackexchange.com/questions/502129/fill-remaining-page-with-image)
     Other:
     - Consider alternatives/additons to LaTeX.
 HTML?
 React Native?
 Flutter?